 Lathe Anatomy

-Lathes come in all makes and sizes, from benchtop models to industrial
+Lathes come in all makes and sizes, from bench top models to industrial

 heavyweights, but the basic design is the same on all lathes.
 A rigid bed